-Monica Roberts learned this lesson the hard way.
+Monica Roberts learned this lesson hard way.
 "My credit union set a fraud alert because I made a purchase in Martin," she tells us.
-"They said they did not know I was out of town."
-While it's good that your bank is looking out for possible fraud, you don't want to take time out from your vacation to convince your financial institution that the foreign transactions they're seeing are legit.
+"They said they did not know I was out town."
+While it's good that your bank is looking out for possible fraud, you don't want to take time out from your vacation to convince your financial institution that foreign transactions they're seeing are legit.

 5. You've reached your credit limit.

-Writes Chris Myers, "By the end of the trip there were thousands of dollars in charges sent to the credit card and we only had around $500 worth of charges."
+Writes Chris Myers, " end trip there were thousands dollars in charges sent credit card and we only had around $500 worth charges."